TINGH/multimodal-spatial-description/README.md

 2. Navigate to the folder where `leap.x3d` and `leap.xml` are located.
 3. open a terminal window, run following command to replay the data: `java -jar VeniceHub.jar -i Disk -o IIO -f file.xio.gz`.
 Then you can see one or two hands in the window of the Instant Player.

- *For more information of how to use Venice, please refer to the manual in the github repository or write to ting.han[AT]uni-bielefeld.de*
+ *For more information of how to use Venice, please refer to the manual in the github repository or write to Ting Han or David Schlangen.
+Eamil address: firstname.lastname[AT]uni-bielefeld.de*.

 ### Hand motion features